 * Dow, S&P 500 may come off fourth month of gains

-* VIX near multi-month lows, may be a sign of complacency
+* VIX near multi-month lows, may be sign of complacency

-* Ariad soars in premarket trading after drug comments
+* Ariad soars in premarket trading on hopes for drug

-NEW YORK, June 2 (Reuters) - U.S. stock index futures were little changed on Monday, with investors finding few reasons to keep pushing shares higher with the Dow and S&P 500 at record levels.
+NEW YORK, June 2 U.S. stock index futures pointed to a flat open on Monday, with investors finding few reasons to keep pushing shares higher, with the Dow and S&P 500 at record levels.

 * Equities have been strong performers lately, with the Dow and S&P ending their fourth straight monthly rise in May and the Nasdaq up for its third straight week last week.
 However, those gains have recently come on anemic volume, a trend that looks to continue Monday, suggesting the rise lacks conviction.

-* Wall Street investors continue to closely watch U.S. Treasury yields.
-The 10-year note's yield remains below 2.5 percent, near an 11-month low hit during Thursday's session.
+* Investors continue to watch the yield of the U.S. Treasury 10-year note, which remains near an 11-month low.
 Low yields could help boost dividend-paying stocks, including in the telecom and utility sectors.

 * The CBOE Volatility index continues to hover around lows not seen since March 2013.
 That the so-called "fear index" is so low has many, including officials at the Federal Reserve, concerned the market is complacent.

-* Roughly 72,500 S&P 500 e-mini contracts traded as of 7:00 a.m.
+* Roughly 83,600 S&P 500 e-mini contracts traded as of 8:20 a.m.
 (1100 GMT), suggesting limited action on Monday.
-Trading may be light until the European Central Bank's June 5 meeting.
-Many investors anticipate the ECB will announce a loosening of monetary policy at the meeting.
+Trading may be light until the European Central Bank's June 5 meeting, when many anticipate it will announce a loosening of monetary policy.

-* Ariad Pharmaceuticals Inc was the Nasdaq's most active premarket mover, jumping 17 percent to $7.55 on heavy volume a day after saying its drug ponatinib showed anti-tumor activity in patients with advanced gastrointestinal stromal tumors.
+* Ariad Pharmaceuticals Inc was one of the Nasdaq's most active premarket movers, jumping 12 percent to $7.25 in heavy volume, a day after saying its drug ponatinib showed anti-tumor activity in patients with advanced gastrointestinal stromal tumors.

-* Pharmacyclics Inc rose 7.1 percent to $95.10 in light premarket trading after late-stage study findings showed that its drug Ibrutinib, which treats the most common form of leukemia in adults, improved survival for patients whose disease had worsened despite standard treatment.
+* Pharmacyclics Inc rose 8.4 percent to $96.30 in premarket trading after late-stage study findings showed that its drug Ibrutinib, which treats the most common form of leukemia in adults, improved survival for patients whose disease had worsened despite standard treatment.
 Pharmacyclics sells the drug with Johnson & Johnson.